calabash/calabash-android/README.md

 - You might have to run `sudo gem install calabash-android` if you do not have the right permissions.

-**Notice:** Make sure that the app you are trying to test is signed with the key store you just selected in the setup.

 Generate a Cucumber skeleton
 ------------------------
 To get started with calabash it might be a good idea to run `calabash-android gen`.
 It will create a Cucumber skeleton